-This course will introduce students to several types of mathematics technology.
-In particular, students will be introduced to graphing calculators, computer software such as Mathematica, Sage, Geogebra, Smart Notebook software, Microsoft Excel, Equation Editor, and LaTex.
-The course is designed to help students learn and understand mathematics with the aid of technology.
-The technology will be used to help illustrate various applications of mathematics, including solving equations, graphing equations, trigonometry, elementary statistics, and calculus.
-Students will gain experience using technology to present mathematics topics as well as use technology to produce technical mathematics writing.
+This course will introduce students to several types of mathematics related technology including: graphing calculators, Mathematica, Geogebra, Microsoft Excel, Equation Editor, Smart Notebook, and LaTeX.
+Students will learn to use technology as an aid to understanding mathematics and to use it to illustrate various applications of mathematics, including solving equations, graphing equations, trigonometry, elementary statistics, and calculus.
+Students will gain experience using technology to present mathematics related topics as well as using technology to produce technical mathematics writing.
 Pre: MATH 2215 or permission of the department.